-3. If not Justified, then why.....
+1. If not justified, then why.....

 When the outcome of any major process is examined, one means of assessing the degree of influence wielded by the various players is to determine who wins and who loses.
-The 'winners' from the Basel 2 process are clearly the most sophisticated banks and the large, highly rated corporates in developed countries.
+As we discuss in more detail below, the 'winners' from the Basel II process are clearly the most sophisticated banks and the large, highly rated corporations in developed countries.
 The former will see their overall level of regulatory capital decline as they move to the internal ratings based (IRB) approaches, particularly if their loan portfolio has a large proportion of highly rated borrowers.
 The latter will see the pricing and terms on which they are able to obtain bank loans improve considerably, as the level of regulatory capital that banks must put aside for such loans falls sharply.
 The 'losers' in the process are again clear: lower rated sovereign, corporate and bank borrowers.
-Given that these are disproportionately represented in developing countries, we can conclude that an unambiguous loser from the Basel process will be the developing world; particularly, but not only, the poorest - lowest rated - parts of it.
+Given that these belong disproportionately to developing countries, we can conclude that an unambiguous loser from the Basel process will be the developing world.